ikkurthis1998/Bisection-Python/README.md

 # Bisection-Python
-This python code is developed by Sreemannarayana Ikkurthi, as a part of course notes for the course 15AES477: Multidisciplinary Design Optimization (MDO).
+This python code is developed by Sreemannarayana Ikkurthi, as a part of course notes for the course 15AES477: Multidisciplinary Design Optimization (MDO), in the year 2019-20

 In support of Dr. Rajesh Senthil Kumar T.,
 Assistant Professor,